-This quest was written by Toivo Motter of Stan Hywet Hall & Gardens with support from Arrye Rosser of Cuyahoga Valley National Park and volunteers Denny Reiser, Jim Urban, Pat Myers, and Marybeth Cieplinski.
+This quest was written by Toivo Motter and Katherine Trettel of Stan Hywet Hall & Gardens with support from Arrye Rosser of Cuyahoga Valley National Park and volunteers Denny Reiser, Jim Urban, Pat Myers, and Marybeth Cieplinski.
 All historic photos are courtesy of Stan Hywet Hall & Gardens.
-Toivo Motter updated it in 2016.